finallyobsolete/finallyobsolete/README.md

 Some projects I've done:
 > A Windows 95-themed website made specifically for notes from my school (dhs-notes)
-> 5 Discord bots, one of which I found motivation to work on for longer than a month (janitor-bot)
+> 6 Discord bots, two of which I found motivation to work on (janitor-bot and gitbot)
 > A pong game built entirely using the Python Turtle module (turtle-pong)
+> A collection of 39 mini-projects built within the span of a week (mlh-init-2022)
+> And a lot more things that you can view by clicking on the repository tab!

 You can contact me by:
 > sending an email to hello@lolcringe.co
+> sending a message to https://poly.work/foop
 > messaging foop#6142 on Discord
-> DM'ing @foop629 on Twitter
+> DM'ing @thermopmeter on Twitter
-> DM'ing u/foop629 on Reddit (as a last resort)

 Finishing up...